dwardu/paradigm-ctf-2023-dropper-challenge/README.md

 npm run solve-local
 ```

-There are probably some minor optimizations left to make, but to make any further _significant_ gas reductions,
-the solution needs to be written in a lower-level language like [Huff](https://huff.sh/) or in EVM bytecode directly.
+Further gas reductions could be made by writing the solution in a lower-level language like [Huff](https://huff.sh/) or in EVM bytecode directly.

 Enjoy :)